stormpath/stormpath-sdk-java/docs/source/registration.rst

     # The context-relative path to the register ('new user') view:
     stormpath.web.register.url = /register

-Next URL
+Next URI
 --------

-If :ref:`email verification <registration with email verification>` is disabled, a successfully registered user will be automatically redirected to the application's context root (home page) by default.
+If :ref:`email verification <email verification>` is disabled, a successfully registered user will be automatically redirected to the application's context root (home page) by default.
 If you want to change this destination, set the ``stormpath.web.register.nextUrl`` configuration property:

 .. code-block:: properties